wesleyamaro/react-myreads-app/README.md

 # MyReads Project [[![Build Status](https://travis-ci.org/wesleyamaro/react-myreads-app.svg?branch=master)](https://travis-ci.org/wesleyamaro/react-myreads-app)]
 This is the final assessment project for Udacity's React Fundamentals course using React with no Redux.

+Create a bookcase application that allows us to select and sort books we've read, are reading, or want to read.
+The project emphasizes using React to build the application and provides an API server which we will use to persist information as we interact with the application.

 ## Available on Surge.sh
 [Check it out!](http://wesleyamaro-myreads.surge.sh/)